jdaw1/placemat/Documentation/not_glasses.md

 Confusion can be prevented by a sticky label, or by a neck tag, or by a decanter label.

 2. Some tastings have many more wines than glasses.
-At such an event it can help to stick to the foot of the glass (always foot, never bowl) a small sticky label identifying the current contents and the glass&rsquo;s owner.
+At such an event it can help to stick to the foot of the glass (always foot; never bowl) a small sticky label identifying the current contents and the glass&rsquo;s owner.

 Specifying either of these requires describing the sheet of labels.
 The defaults specify the sizes for sheets of sticky labels readily avaialble in the UK.